Vocal Fry

 Why should one try vocal fry?

-To everyone’s surprise, Vocal Fry can actually help in increasing vocal range.
-At one point of time I couldn’t sing lower notes that well.
-Vocal fry helped me to approximate pitches below my comfortable chest voice range.
+To everyone’s surprise, it can actually help in increasing vocal range.
+At one point of time I couldn’t sing lower notes that well but it helped me to approximate pitches below my comfortable chest voice range.

 If you have a tendency to sing excessively compressedly, it helps relax the vocal folds.